 Problem #3: A proceedings is published many months or years later than it needs to be.

-We can avoid all of these problems as long as you carefully proofread and submit a PDF file and printout of your paper.
+We can avoid all of these problems as long as you carefully proofread your paper before sending it in.

 Why do you only publish papers in PDF format, instead of PostScript or Word formats?